 What to include in your out-of-office message

-A good out-of-office email reply incorporates the following elements:
+An effective out-of-office email reply incorporates the following elements:

-What to avoid in out-of-office message
+What to avoid in an out-of-office message

 - Committing a colleague’s immediate help — You can’t predict how quickly your coworkers will be able to respond to emails in your absence, so make sure you don’t promise their immediate assistance.
-On that note, ask your colleagues for permission before you provide their email addresses and phone numbers in your out-of-office message; they might have a big project coming up that will make them too busy to serve as your substitute.
+On that note, ask your colleagues for permission before you provide their email addresses and phone numbers in your out-of-office message; they might have a big project coming up that will make them too busy to serve as your stand-in.

-- Telling people you’ll respond as soon as you return — You’ll have plenty of work to catch up on the day you get back, so avoid saying you’ll return emails in a particular time frame.
+- Telling people that you’ll respond as soon as you return — You’ll have plenty of work to catch up on the day you get back, so avoid saying you’ll return emails in a particular time frame.
 You don’t want to make a promise you might have to break.

 Out-of-office message examples

-With all that in mind, here are some templates for effective automatic responses to those inside and outside your company:
+So, what does a well-composed out-of-office message look like?
+Here are some templates for effective automatic responses to those inside and outside your company: